minio/directpv-docs/content/installation/upgrade.md

 {{< /admonition >}}

 {{< admonition title="Pod Security Policies" type="note" >}}
-The `PodSecurityPolicy` feature was deprecated in Kubernetes v1.21 and removed in v1.25.
+Kubernetes deprecated the `PodSecurityPolicy` feature in v1.21, then removed it entirely in v1.25.
-The oldest supported release of Kubernetes is v1.28.
-The [Kubernetes Documentation](https://kubernetes.io/docs/concepts/security/pod-security-policy/) recommends [Pod Security Admission](https://kubernetes.io/docs/concepts/security/pod-security-admission/) as a replacement.
+The Kubernetes documentation [recommends]](https://kubernetes.io/docs/concepts/security/pod-security-policy/) [Pod Security Admission](https://kubernetes.io/docs/concepts/security/pod-security-admission/) as a replacement.

 DirectPV continues to support `PodSecurityPolicy` in the 4.0.x lineage.
 The latest version of DirectPV, 4.1.x and later, removed support for `PodSecurityPolicy`.

-If you rely on `PodSecurityPolicy`, you **must** remain on the 4.0.x lineage of DirectPV and **must not** upgrade to a 4.1.x release or later.
 {{< /admonition >}}

 ## Upgrade DirectPV CSI Driver from 4.x.x to latest